LoginRadius/engineering-portal/content/add-authentication-to-play-framework-with-oidc-and-loginradius/index.md

 sbt new playframework/play-java-seed.g8
 ```

-The above command will prompt you to fill in the project `name` and project package strucure in `organization` as shown below.
+The above command will prompt you to fill in the project `name` and project package structure in `organization` as shown below.

 ```
 [info] welcome to sbt 1.5.3 (Oracle Corporation Java 11.0.2)